Trending

 The "D" musical phrase.
 Image via stillalive studios.

 Occasionally, natural sounds also play a part in the music.
 At certain points, birds, frogs, wind in trees, and other things will sound to fill in the gaps between musical phrases.
 I found this a great way to make the whole soundscape feel fuller and richer, without always having music playing.
-The bird response is my personal favourite of these sounds; a bird tweets a little ditty as a response to a musical phrase, in tune and in time with the music, and from the position of a tree in the garden.
+The bird response is my personal favorite of these sounds; a bird tweets a little ditty as a response to a musical phrase, in tune and in time with the music, and from the position of a tree in the garden.
 Did I actually teach a bird to sing the phrase and then record it?
 Or did I whistle it myself at a low pitch, then speed up the recording so that it sounds like a bird?
-I’m afraid that secret’s staying with me!
+I'm afraid that secret's staying with me!

 Of course, different game states also affect the music.
 If the end of the day is near, an extra layer will slowly come in, signifying that it's time to wrap up.
 A mellow trumpet line or soft piano ditty will accompany the rest of the track, up until the church bells in the distance tell you it's time to go home, at which point the music stops, allowing you to take in the sounds of the evening ambience.
 Hop on the bus and go home—a new tune is waiting for you tomorrow morning!

-A more “classic” music system also happens in the village square, where the instrumentation changes as you move from one area to the next.
-I put a nice little twist on it though, making heavy use of FMOD’s transceivers, which can be thought of like walkie-talkies.
-All the music in the village square is played by an FMOD event, but none of it passes through the event’s main output; instead, the different instrument layers are transmitted to different receivers in the map, and are audible from there.
-This means that the quirky variation of the tune that exists in the shop can be heard coming from the shop doorway (it’s diegetic—in the world), but once you get inside the shop, it joins the rest of the instruments and becomes “2D ”, or non-diegetic.
-This creates a nice feeling of the music being simply background music, but also somewhat “in the world”.
+A more "classic" music system also happens in the village square, where the instrumentation changes as you move from one area to the next.
+I put a nice little twist on it though, making heavy use of FMOD's transceivers, which can be thought of like walkie-talkies.
+All the music in the village square is played by an FMOD event, but none of it passes through the event's main output; instead, the different instrument layers are transmitted to different receivers in the map, and are audible from there.
+This means that the quirky variation of the tune that exists in the shop can be heard coming from the shop doorway (it's diegetic—in the world), but once you get inside the shop, it joins the rest of the instruments and becomes "2D", or non-diegetic.
+This creates a nice feeling of the music being simply background music, but also somewhat "in the world".

 Image via stillalive studios.